-- The increase in stuffing box temperature can cause a
+- The increase in stuffing box temperature can cause a premature seal failure.

 The optimum control valve location is within five feet (1,5 meters) of the pump discharge to prevent too much surging of fluid in the system when the discharge is throttled.

 - The optimum pipe size will consider the installed cost of the pipe (the cost increases with size) and the pump power requirements (the power required increases with pipe friction)

 - Try to limit the friction loss at design flow to 2-5 feet for each 100 feet (1-2 meters for each 30 meters) of pipe).

 - To prevent the settling of solids you need a minimum velocity of about 4 to 7 feet per second (1.5 to 2.5 meters per second)

 - Velocities of no more than 10 feet (3 meters) per second are recommended in the suction side piping to prevent abrasive wear.

 Here is the proper way to vent a centrifugal pump after it has been installed, or the system has been opened.
 I am assuming the pump is empty of liquid and both the suction and discharge valves are shut.

 - Open the suction valve.
 The pump fills part way.